 As of April 2015, the Authority employs a total of 124 persons across Grand Cayman and Cayman Brac.

 Please see the Rates section for information on the costs associated with water and sewerage services.
-Please note that rates have not changed since 2012.
+Please note that the Authority's rates were most recently adjusted effective 1 July, 2018.

 Bills are issued by the Authority at the end of each month.
 You are required to pay your bill on or before the 21st day following the date on which the bill was issued.